Small cheese press (x3.5 kg pressure)

-Polish manufacturing, high quality pine or beech wood.
-Additional stabilising base.
-During usage of a bigger load it stabilises the structure so it doesn't overbalance and fall on the lever side.
+Polish production, high-quality pine or beech wood.
+Additional stabilizing base.
+When using higher loads, it stabilizes the structure so that it does not tip over onto the lever side.

-- PINE - good wood qualities, lighter structure, lower price
+PINE - good wood properties, lighter construction, lower price

-Our presses are impregnated with specialist carpentry linseed oil which is intended for wooded elements coming into contact with foodstuffs.
-It preserves the wood, prevents excess dirtying of the press, facilitates whey drainage and cleaning.
+Our presses are impregnated with specialized linseed oil, which is designed for wooden elements in contact with food.
+Preserves wood, prevents the press from getting dirty, facilitates whey dripping and cleaning.

-For cheese mould of maximum diameter of 17 cm.
+For cheese molds with a maximum diameter of 17 cm.

 And so on...

-Note!
-Cheap, tiny presses are available on the internet.
-We warn you not to buy them.
-Only tiny moulds fit into them, and besides, they have no stabilising base, which causes them to fall sideways under a bit higher load!
+Warning!
+Cheap, tiny presses appeared on the internet.
+We warn you against buying them.
+Only tiny forms fit into them, besides they do not have a stabilizing base, which causes them to tip over sideways under a slightly higher load!

 Why lever and not screwed-in press?